Beyond Algorithm Eats: How LLMs Accelerate Human Cognitive Evolution

 January 01, 2011

-Heroku's excellent Cedar Stack has first-class support for Python, Ruby, Node.js, Java, Clojure, and Scala applications.
-Unfortunately, there's no obvious way to serve static sites without first fronting them with a Rack or WSGI application.This essay demonstrates Kenneth's approach to technical pro...
+Heroku's excellent Cedar Stack has first\-class support for Python, Ruby, Node.js, Java, Clojure, and Scala applications.
+Unfortunately, there's no obvious way to serve static sites without first fronting them with a Rack or WSGI application.This essay demonstrates Kenneth's approach to technical problem-solving: first understanding the intended architecture (Cedar's buildpack system),...

 Major Progress for Requests